microsoft/APSI/README.md

 Our example in [Practice](#practice) used `-m 2`, but in reality much bigger values should probably be used.

 Using a smaller value for `-m` will result in more bin bundles per each bundle index, because fewer items can be inserted into the bin bundles.
-This clearly increases the communication cost, as the result size is proportional to the number of bin bundles.
+This clearly increases the communicational cost, as the result size is proportional to the number of bin bundles.
-A smaller value for `-m` reduces the complexity of the encrypted match computation, allowing possibly smaller encryption parameters to be used.
+A smaller value for `-m` reduces the complexity of the matching computation, allowing possibly smaller encryption parameters to be used.
 Since the bin bundles can also be processed independently in parallel, (more) smaller bin bundles often outperforms (fewer) larger bin bundles.

 #### `-w` \| `--queryPowerCount`

 Suppose we use `-m 32`.
 Upon receiving a query ciphertext `Q`, the sender must compute all powers of `Q`, up to `Q^32`.
 Homomorphic encryption makes this possible, but the computation can easily have significantly large multiplicative depth, and may require impractically large encryption parameters.

 Instead of using very large encryption parameters, the receiver will compute ahead of time certain powers of its query, encrypt those powers, and send them all to the sender, along with instructions for how to multiply the ciphertexts together to obtain all of the required powers.
 Much of this is invisible to the user, and is controlled by the `-w` option, which specifies how many powers will be sent.
-APSI will determine internally exactly which powers it will send.
+APSI will determine internally exactly which powers the receiver will send.
-For example, using `-w 6` will have twice larger communication cost from receiver to sender, compared to using `-w 3`, whereas the communication cost from sender to receiver is not directly impacted by this choice.
+For example, using `-w 6` will have twice larger communicational cost from receiver to sender, compared to using `-w 3`, whereas the communicational cost from sender to receiver is not directly impacted by this choice.

 Using a larger value for `-w` results in increased communication and reduced computation.
 In some cases it can allow for smaller encryption parameters to be used.

 ## Requirements in order